 Following a recent upswell in interest in personalized medicine by policymakers, clinicians, and journalists, their latest newsletter highlights notable movements within the industry – casting a significant focus on the need for solutions that improve the accessibility of advanced therapies for patients.

-In April, the co-chairs of the Congressional Personalised Medicine Caucus hosted a briefing titled ‘Promoting Innovation and Delivery of Cell and Gene Therapies’.
+In April, the co-chairs of the Congressional Personalized Medicine Caucus hosted a briefing titled ‘Promoting Innovation and Delivery of Cell and Gene Therapies’.
 They aimed to educate on the emerging opportunities of personalized medicines, and discuss public policies to support adoption of these therapies by clinicians.